Stream and control your Simulator.

 XcodeBuildMCP

-An MCP server that gives AI agents direct access to Xcode — build, install, launch, and test iOS apps in the Simulator without leaving the agent loop.
-Pair it with SimCast so your agent can build the app and watch it run.
+An MCP server that gives AI agents direct access to Xcode so they can build, install, launch, and test iOS apps in the Simulator without leaving the agent loop.
+Pair it with SimCast so the agent can build the app while you watch, inspect, and iterate from the dashboard.

 1 Agent builds & installs via XcodeBuildMCP